ledmands/ledmands/README.md

 - 👋 Hi, I’m @ledmands!
 - 👀 I’m interested in learning as much about programming and its applications as possible.
 I am intrigued by AI/ML, aviation/drones, security, and games.
-- 🌱 Currently learning and gaining exposure to: Rust, C++, Kali Linux.
-Currently have experience with Python, C#, Java, .NET/ASP.NET, HTML/CSS, JavaScript, Vue.js, Angular, PHP, Swift, AWS, MySQL
+- 🌱 Currently learning and gaining exposure to: Rust, C++, Kali Linux, Large Language Models.
+Currently have experience with Python, C#, Java, .NET/ASP.NET, Linux, JavaScript, Vue.js, Angular, PHP, HTML/CSS, Swift, AWS, MySQL
 - 💞️ I would love to work on projects involving application development and software engineering, data analytics, machine learning/artificial intelligence, robotics.
 - 📫 Send me a message on LinkedIn! linkedin.com/in/lucasedmands.